 For my entire adult life, I have been teaching group-exercise fitness classes.
 I have taught in Los Angeles, Santa Barbara, Silicon Valley, Aspen, Manhattan Beach, and Granite Bay.
-I taught at some exciting times for the fitness industry at some amazing health clubs.
+I taught at some exciting times for the fitness industry at some fantastic health clubs.
 I suspect I have taught just north of 7,500 classes.

 This teaching and motivation were unknown to those who knew me in my vocation as a sales executive.
 The secrecy wasn’t planned.
 Teaching fitness classes started long before my career did.
 When I finally started working, it just seemed awkward to bring up.